 September effect linked to the school calendar

-To demonstrate that they firstly found a local bias among investors: institutional investors use to own more local firms because they have, or believe to have, an information advantage on them.
-There are some States, countries where school does not start on September but starts in August, such as US southern states.
-So, for stocks headquartered in that southern states not September’s, but August returns are negative.
-To summarize their findings:
+- they firstly found a local bias among investors: institutional investors use to own more local firms than far ones, because they have, or believe to have, an information advantage on them.

 “The September effect is true for all “Western” and developed economies in the Northern Hemisphere and the differences are almost always significant.
 Averaged across all countries, September returns are 1.62% lower than other months’ returns.
 We note that August is also usually a low return month.
 As a comparison, January returns are, on average, 1.45% higher than other months.

 Of the 47 countries analyzed:

 - 37 are in the North Hemisphere and September column is dominated by negative average returns, with 28 negative returns.
 Looking at the global average, September is also the lowest return month with a negative return of − 0.03%, while all other months have positive averages.

 - 10 are in the US southern states, where in Georgia, Indiana, Nevada, Oklahoma, Tennessee, and Hawaii, school holiday ends in early August.
 For stocks headquartered in these states, we find that it is August, rather than September, that exhibits particularly low returns.
 Returns during the months after major school holidays are 1.1% lower than other months with a t-stat of 9.61.